ulelab/clipplotr/README.md

 * `--size_y` can be used to specify the height of the final plot in mm (default: 297 A4)

 * `-o` or `--output` should be used to specify the output filename.
 The extension (e.g. `.pdf` or `.png`) will determine the output file type.

+* `--ratios` allows you to specify the relative sizing of the combined plots.
+Specify plot ratios in order: xlink track, auxiliary tracks, coverage track, annotation track (comma separated).
+Put 0 if any of these track types are absent. (default: 2 for xlinks, 0.25 for 1 auxiliary track 0.5 for >1, 2 for coverage, 3 for annotation)

 ## Example